JosefEreq/ITSecGuide/README.md

 See the following 3 security level definitions:
 * ##### 	Standard - Basic security.
 Little impact on usage and convenience.
-Requires good knowledge in computer usage.
+Requires a lot of experience in computer usage.
 * ##### 	Advanced - Good security.
 Mild impact on usage and convenience.
 Requires good knowledge in configuring computers, operating systems and applications.
 * #####	Expert - Great security.
 Big impact on usage and convenience.
 Requires a professional system administrator or a private enthusiast in that field.